-Each of the two internal examinations has to be conducted out of 50 marks.
-First series test shall be preferably conducted after completing the first half of the syllabus and the second series test shall be preferably conducted after completing remaining part of the syllabus.
+Internal Examination Pattern: Each of the two internal examinations has to be conducted out of 50 marks.
+The first series test shall be preferably conducted after completing the first half of the syllabus and the second series test shall be preferably conducted after completing the remaining part of the syllabus.
 There will be two parts: Part A and Part B. Part A contains 5 questions (preferably, 2 questions each from the completed modules and 1 question from the partly completed module), having 3 marks for each question adding up to 15 marks for part A. Students should answer all questions from Part A. Part B contains 7 questions (preferably, 3 questions each from the completed modules and 1 question from the partly completed module), each with 7 marks.
 Out of the 7 questions, a student should answer any 5.

-There will be two parts; Part A and Part B. Part A contains 10 questions with 2 questions from each module, having 3 marks for each question.
+End Semester Examination Pattern: There will be two parts; Part A and Part B. Part A contains 10 questions with 2 questions from each module, having 3 marks for each question.
 Students should answer all questions.
-Part B contains 2 questions from each module of which a student should answer any one.
+Part B contains 2 full questions from each module of which student should answer any one full question.
 Each question can have maximum 2 sub-divisions and carries 14 marks.